sjdayday/simulation-scenario/readme.txt

   run:  hsqldb
   then: all simulation scenario database tests

- The fitlibrary folder contains the ParameterSpaceFixture; use of that fixture assumes you have a working version of fitnesse as distributed by Rick Mugridge...more on that later, or contact me.
+ [forthcoming...The fitlibrary folder contains the ParameterSpaceFixture; use of that fixture assumes you have a working version of fitnesse as distributed by Rick Mugridge...more on that later, or contact me.]

- Log4j: src/log4j.properties currently set to "log4j.rootLogger = debug..."; change to "log4j.rootLogger = error..." to cut back on verboseness

 There's lots to improve:
  review and rework generics (above)